muk-it/muk_website/muk_website_navbar_transparent/doc/index.rst

 ==============
-MuK Scroll Up Button
+MuK Transparent Navigation Menu
 ==============

-Adds a button to the bottom of the page to jump back up to the top of the page.
+Adds a option to the website customize menu to trigger the transparent navigation menu.
+The menu is fixed to the top of the website and will switch to a non transparent mode while scrolling.
+In mobile view the menu is in a non transparent mode by default.
-The button can be customized using the following attributes.

 Installation
 ============